Book Your Next Adventure: 1 (866) 383-9453 +416-746-7427

 Upon arrival at the International Airport, you connect for a scenic 20-minute flight to the town of Dangriga and then travel overland to Bocawina Rainforest Resort in Mayflower Bocawina National Park in the foothills of the Maya Mountains

-Tonight we dine in the rainforest at the Lodge’s acclaimed restaurant ‘The Wild Fig’.
+Tonight we dine in the rainforest at the acclaimed Wild Fig restaurant.

 Day 2